 As detailed above, trend analyses have not been completed for each waterbody-pollutant combination in the Santa Ana Region.
 There is a possibility that water quality has degraded or will degrade during the term of this Order for some of the over 8,000 waterbody-pollutant combinations.
 This is possible for all alternatives considered above.
 Moreover, no alternative results in a situation where an optimized system of controls manifests shortly after the effective date of this Order.
 A more realistic goal is to compel Permittees to implement that system as soon as possible.
-If a compliance deadline is established for a pollutant, as with waste load allocations, then that system should be effective as soon as possible but no later than the final compliance deadline.
+If a compliance deadline is established for a pollutant, as with WLAs, then that system should be effective as soon as possible but no later than the final compliance deadline.
 Alternative 4 is most likely to achieve these goals in the most efficient manner.
 Therefore, degradation that may occur while that system of controls is being developed is to the maximum benefit of the people of the State.

 Alternative 4 may result in limited degradation of high quality waters that are currently impaired waters that may nevertheless be considered high quality waters based on the historic baseline.
 The federal antidegradation policy does not require consideration of economic and social costs associated with degradation; it only requires findings that “allowing lower water quality is necessary to accommodate important economic or social development in the area in which the waters are located.”
 The State antidegradation policy does not define the exact factors that must be considered in determining “maximum benefit to the people of the state.”
 APU 90-004 states that factors to be considered in a complete antidegradation analysis include economic and social costs of the discharge compared to its benefits, but this Order is subject only to a simple antidegradation analysis.
 The Santa Ana Water Board has nevertheless considered the costs associated with water quality degradation that may occur under Alternative 4 but has done so at a generalized level.
 Specifically, in choosing Alternative 4 over Alternative 3, the Santa Ana Water Board finds as follows:

-There are significant environmental, public health, and economic costs associated with exceedances of water quality objectives.
+There are significant environmental, public health, and economic costs associated with exceedances of WQOs.
 Southern California’s local economy thrives on a healthy environment, as does the health of its population.
-By way of example, the failure to control stormwater runoff (which would result in exceedances of water quality objectives) would, among other things, negatively impact ocean water quality, which would negatively impact the coastal economy, including tourism and the fishing industry.
-Similarly, the failure to meet water quality objectives in ocean waters would negatively impact recreation and public health of beachgoers.
+By way of example, the failure to control stormwater runoff (which would result in exceedances of WQOs) would, among other things, negatively impact ocean water quality, which would negatively impact the coastal economy, including tourism and the fishing industry.
+Similarly, the failure to meet WQOs in ocean waters would negatively impact recreation and public health of beachgoers.

-Where Alternative 4 may allow a currently high quality waterbody to degrade below water quality objectives, or where it will allow a currently impaired, but historically high quality waterbody to stagnate or worsen in quality, even for multiple years, this allowance is for a finite period of time, defined by the compliance schedule specified in the Order and the approved WMP.
+Where Alternative 4 may allow a currently high quality waterbody to degrade below WQOs, or where it will allow a currently impaired, but historically high quality waterbody to stagnate or worsen in quality, even for multiple years, this allowance is for a finite period of time, defined by the compliance schedule specified in the Order and the approved WMP.
 The Santa Ana Water Board finds that the temporary degradation is justified based on the social and economic benefits discussed in section VII of this Fact Sheet, which is associated with Alternative 4, notwithstanding the potential costs of degradation.
 In particular, the Santa Ana Water Board anticipates that the system of controls that are designed and implemented over a longer timeframe are more likely to lead to water quality improvements.
 Any such degradation over a limited period is also consistent with federal regulations and state law allowing for implementation schedules and compliance periods.